mplonski/lightnews/README.md

 ### download

-Downloads cache for group or all groups.
+Downloads cache for specified group or all groups.

 ```
  > download